tml-tuebingen/pags/README.md

 ## Citation

-If you find this code useful in your research, pleas consider to cite our paper.
+If you find this code useful in your research, please consider citing the paper.

 ```bib
 @inproceedings{srinivas2023pags,